aichbauer/sabogr/README.md

 ## assets folder

 This folder is your public resource which gets pushed into the .tmp folder.
+The .tmp folder is visible for your clients.

 ### Installing bower components